 It was my junior year in high school.
 Like most nights, I was at a friend’s house smoking weed.
 After smoking some especially good weed, time stopped.
+I had a moment of clarity.

 I was too young to realize it, but I had stumbled upon a major pillar of life success.